johnnywoo/cliff/README.md

 its message will be displayed into stderr, and the script will exit with non-zero status (useful for shell scripting).

-To change error exit code, you need to change `Cliff::$error_exit_code`.
+To change error exit code, you need to change `Cliff::$errorExitCode`.
 Default error exit code is 1.

 ## REQUIREMENTS